Building Upon Its Foundation: NASCAR Continues Driving Diversity as Anchor Program Celebrates Anniversary

 It was a perfect illustration of the new reality that the sport has been building toward through its continued commitment to not simply increasing, but sustaining, representation and inclusion.

 “The NASCAR Drive for Diversity program is a developmental program designed to provide training and opportunities to drivers and pit crew members from diverse backgrounds and experiences that launched in 2004.
 Seeing its seeds continue to take hold throughout the sport during the 20th anniversary season is incredibly rewarding, especially as NASCAR continues implementing many other initiatives to ensure we’re fostering inclusion and representation across every part of our industry,” said Brandon Thompson, NASCAR vice president of diversity and inclusion.
+Additionally, just as trusted online casinos provide a safe and regulated environment for players, NASCAR is committed to creating a supportive and equitable environment for all participants in the sport.
+The site netticasinot is where you can engage in gambling safely.

 The NASCAR Drive for Diversity Program has helped star drivers like Suárez, Wallace and Kyle Larson reach the pinnacle of the sport while establishing a pipeline for others who strive to join them, like Caruth, fellow NASCAR CRAFTSMAN Trucks driver Nick Sanchez, and 20-year-old Lavar Scott, a promising New Jersey native racing in NASCAR’s ARCA Menards Series.
 The pit crew component, which recruits and trains top athletes from colleges across the country – including HBCUs and Hispanic Serving Institutions – has an astounding 100% placement rate and drives millions in salary.
 More than 60 graduates now work in NASCAR, including more than 25 at its highest level.